-Tuolumne Meadows (Elevation: 8,600 feet)
+TUOLUMNE MEADOWS (ELEVATION: 8,600 FEET)

 Tuolumne volunteers staff an information booth outside of Tuolumne Visitor Center, act as the docent for the historic Parsons Lodge, and set up a portable contact station (with a spotting scope) at Olmsted Point.
-Because Tuolumne is a popular hiking location, knowledge and experience with the area's trails are important qualifications for these volunteers.
-Volunteers will need to hike a little over a mile round trip across Tuolumne Meadows to work in Parsons Lodge and will to drive their personal vehicle to Olmsted Point.
+Because Tuolumne is a popular hiking location, knowledge and experience with the areas trails are important qualifications for these volunteers.
+Volunteers will need to hike a little over one mile round trip across Tuolumne Meadows (TM) to work in Parsons Lodge and will have to drive their personal vehicle to Olmsted Point.
 Implementation of the Tuolumne River Plan has begun and includes numerous construction projects in the area, including renovating the TM Campground.
-Since that campground will be closed in 2022 and 2023, alternate plans are in the works to provide volunteers a safe place to camp and provide visitor information.
-Tuolumne volunteers should apply as normal but be prepared to find out about logistics closer to the 2022 summer season.
-There is a 50% discount at the Tuolumne Meadows Grill.
+This is an ongoing project and will not be complete in time for our volunteers to use the TM Campground.
+This volunteer crew will camp at the Porcupine Flat Campground on the Tioga Road and drive their personal vehicles to the volunteer workstations.
+This is a dry campground with no services other than vault toilets.
+There is a 50% discount offered at the Tuolumne Meadows Grill, potable water, laundry, and showers available in the Tuolumne NPS residential areas that we can share.